Seeking Big Ideas: How Would You Enrich Our Local Jewish Community?

 This grant will fund a monthly gathering of Jewish and interfaith individuals and couples with their new babies.
 Through the program, participants will receive education around Jewish ritual at home, provide mutual support, and build connections with one another.

-This grant will fund follow-up programming in the local community after young married couples participate in HMI’s 10-day Israel experience.
-The programming is designed to keep couples connected to one another and help each family find meaningful connections to the broader Washington Jewish community.
+This grant will fund follow-up programming in the local community after young married couples participate in Honeymoon Israel’s 10-day Israel experience.
+The programming is designed to keep couples connected to one another and help each family find meaningful connections to the broader Greater Washington Jewish community.

-The JCC or Northern Virginia will continue the j. family ambassadors program in Northern Virginia to support new parents to connect with other young families raising Jewish children.
+The JCC or Northern Virginia will continue j. family Ambassadors program in Northern Virginia to support new parents to connect with other young families raising Jewish children.
 The j. family ambassadors foster connections and relationships by providing access to communal experiences and institutions.

-Mesorah’s Café Nite program will expand the organization’s breadth and depth among millennials in our community.
-Café Nite programs provide Jewish enrichment experiences including classes, workshops, “get aways,” and service projects.
+Mesorah’s Café Nite program will expand the organization’s breadth and depth among millennials in the community.
+Café Nite programs provide Jewish enrichment experiences including classes, workshops, “getaways,” and service projects.

-Sustaining Jewish Life in Fairfax Through Moishe House
+Sustaining Jewish Life in Fairfax • Impact Grant

 This funding will allow for the development of a second Moishe House in Northern Virginia.
 The residents (3 to 5 Jewish 20-somethings) will receive extensive training and resources to turn their rented home into a communal focal point through dynamic and relevant programming such as Shabbat dinners, Jewish holiday celebrations, and more.